 Proper diet

-- Low Glycemic Index carbohydrates.
-Vegetables, whole grains, and legumes help maintain stable blood sugar levels without energy spikes and crashes.
+- Low glycemic index carbohydrates.
+Vegetables, whole grains, and legumes provide energy release patterns that maintain stable blood sugar rather than producing the spikes and crashes associated with high-glycemic foods.

 Daily routine and schedule